SidneyPrimas/AutoScope/readme_files/segmentation_readme.txt

 ToDo:
 + Create 'File Meta Data Summary': The file should include 1) file locations, 2) and meta-data used to do segmentation.
-+ Update wiki with experiments and approach summary.
 + Get states from connectedComponents() functions.
 Use the stats to eliminate components that are obviously not cells.
 + In the future: Do more detailed component analysis on all the identified components.
 In fact, think about doing an Independent Component Analysis or Principle Component Analysis.
 + Look into Image Denoising: http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_photo/py_non_local_means/py_non_local_means.html